blog

 Now that the platform covers all those areas identifying vulnerabilities from code to cloud, we thought it appropriate to evolve the name,

-From Appsec Phoenix to Phoenix Security
+From Phoenix Security to Phoenix Security

 From appsec Phoenix, we evolve into Phoenix security, a unified platform covering code to cloud with vulnerability prioritization and traceability of user fixing.